dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 640. Solve the Equation.md

 Thus, every `x` in the left hand side of the given equation is treated as positive, while that on the right hand side is treated as negative, in the current implementation.

 Likewise, every number on the left hand side is treated as negative, while that on the right hand side is treated as positive.
-Thus, by doing so, we obtain all the x's in the new lhslhs and all the numbers in the new rhsrhs of the original equation.
+Thus, by doing so, we obtain all the x's in the new $lhs$ and all the numbers in the new $rhs$ of the original equation.

 Further, in case of an `x`, we also need to find its corresponding coefficients in order to evaluate the final effective coefficient of `x` on the left hand side.
 We also evaluate the final effective number on the right hand side as well.